 Artist colonies, not business units.

-What we are starting to see is very large numbers of domestically trained artists working with creative teams with both Hollywood and China experience.
+We are starting to see large numbers of domestically trained artists working with creative teams with both Hollywood and China experience.
 And while it is tempting to think of these teams as business units, in practice they function more like artist colonies.
 The process is fluid and creative.
-Success comes from a mix of talent and culture.
-And given the sheer volume of Chinese talent, there will likely be thousands of these creative teams emerging.
-For example, during the National Day holiday week in early October alone, seven new animated movies were released into Chinese theaters.
+Success comes from a mix of talent, process and culture.
+And given the sheer volume of Chinese talent emerging, there will likely be thousands of these creative teams soon.
+They are going to produce a ton of content.
+For example, during the National Day holiday week in October 2016 alone, seven new animated movies were released into Chinese theaters.

 According to Peilin Chou, “There is just a tremendous amount of talent here.
 I would say the biggest difference between artists here and artists that have worked on major Hollywood films is not lack of talent or lack of drive or ambition.
 It’s just that that they haven’t had the opportunity yet to work on world-class quality animated films until now.”